 In 1939, a large number of clay tablets inscribed with Linear B writing were found at Pylos on the Greek mainland, much to the surprise of Evans, who thought Linear B was used only on Crete.

 Michael Ventris (1922-56) was the person who eventually deciphered Linear B in 1953.
 His interest was sparked in 1936 on a school trip to an exhibition about the Minoan world organised by Arthur Evans.
 For the next 17 years, Ventris struggled to understand Linear B. At first he was sceptical that the language of Linear B was Greek, even though many of the deciphered words resembled an archaic form of Greek.
 Later, with the help of John Chadwick, an expert on early Greek, he showed beyond reasonable doubt the Linear B did indeed represent Greek.
+Alice Kober's three-word sets, which Ventris dubed "Kober's triplets", and grid of characters she compiled helped Ventris with the decipherment as he was able to connect the characters with sounds.

 Linear B was used between about 1500 and 1200 BC to write a form of Greek known as Mycenaean, named after Mycenae, where Agamemnon is said to have ruled.
 It .
 The Linear B inscriptions, most of which were accounting records listing materials and goods, are the earliest known examples of written Greek.